Silicon Wafer Substrate

 Gold Coated Silicon Wafer

 Gold-coated silicon wafers, and gold-coated silicon chips are used extensively as substrates for analytical characterization of materials.
-For example, materials deposited onto gold-coated wafers can be analized via ellipsometry, Raman spectroscopy or infrared (IR) spectroscopy due to the high-reflectivity and favorable optical properties of gold.
+For example, materials deposited onto gold-coated wafers can be analyzed via ellipsometry, Raman spectroscopy or infrared (IR) spectroscopy due to the high-reflectivity and favorable optical properties of gold.

 Silicon Epitaxial Wafer